lightsaway/event-gateway/README.md

 - Rust 1.70+ (for development)
 - PostgreSQL 13+ (for PostgreSQL storage backend)
-- Docker and Docker Compose (for infrastructure)
+- Docker and Docker Compose (for containerized deployment)

 ### Installation